 How do I love thee?
 In more ways than I can count!
-We’re amazed at the different creative ways you’re using the SansBug pop-up screen tents.
-Apart from bug protection for us humans, we’ve seen them used to provide a safe habitat for monarch butterfly caterpillars and also to house small plants to protect them from bunnies!
-Contact us to share the different ways you’re using your bug tent… and feel free to send pics!
+We’re amazed at the different creative ways you’re using the SansBug popup screen tents.
+In addition to protection for us humans, we’ve seen them used as a catio for cat and kitten containment and to house other small pets!
+Contact us to share the different ways you’re using your popup screen tent… and feel free to send pics!

 Seen and read…